lsst-pst/pstn-051/metric_summary/metric_list.md

 ## Slew Stats

-XXX--explain bumps at 40s, 120s, etc. Note this is a log scale, the vast majority of slews are under 5 seconds.
+We have plots for slew distances and times.
+Note the slewtime distribution has a bump around 40 seconds.
+Those are slews with a large enough altitude change that there is a 40s optics loop run.
+The peak at 120s are filter changes (filter change time is included in slewtime).
+Finally the peak at 160s is a filer change combined with an optics loop.
+Note the log scale, the vast majority of slews are under 5 seconds.

 <img src="glance/thumb.baseline_v1_4_10yrs_Slew_Time_Histogram_All_visits_ONED_BinnedData.png" width="300"/>

 ## Pair Fraction